France's Hollande forced to adopt some Sarkozy style

 The new Socialist head of state has, aides say, reluctantly decided he needs to appear a bit more like his predecessor Nicholas Sarkozy, after contrasting himself with the conservative’s pushy manner to help him win power in May.

-Having won the May election with 51.6 percent of the vote, Hollande’s ratings have slid below 50 percent in less than half the time it took Sarkozy to fall from favor.
+Having won the May election with 51.6 percent of the vote, Hollande’s ratings have slid below 50 percent in less than half the time it took Sarkozy to fall from favour.

 Presidential advisers have explained to Hollande that people had grown so used to Sarkozy informing them of his government’s every move that his hands-off approach has left them wondering if he is asleep at the wheel.